bitburner-official/bitburner-src/src/Documentation/ui/doc/help/getting_started.md

 You should click the first button, which says: `Study Computer Science (free)`.

 After you click the button, you will start studying and earning hacking experience.
-While you are doing this, you cannot interact with any other part of the game until you click either "Stop taking course" or "Do something else simultaneously".
+While you are doing this, you cannot interact with any other part of the game until you click either `Stop taking course` or `Do something else simultaneously`.

 Right now, we want a hacking level of 10.
 You need approximately 174 hacking experience to reach level 10.
-You can check how much hacking experience you have by either hovering over the progress bar in the overview window or going to the `Stats` tab on the left-hand navigation menu (click on it or press Alt + c).
+You can check how much hacking experience you have by going to the `Stats` tab (Alt + c) on the left-hand navigation menu.
 Since studying at Rothman University earns you 1 experience per second, this will take 174 seconds, or approximately 3 minutes.
 Feel free to do something in the meantime!